This website is the primary source of news and information for the

 The concrete road replacement project is ALMOST finished!
 A few details remain.
 Seals, edge repairs, clean-up.

 The Palmer pump station is out of service and currently being assessed for needed repairs.

 There is an important message from Canton regarding permits and the association's covenants & restrictions.
 See the ANNOUNCEMENT FROM CANTON TOWNSHIP below.

-Yard waste will be picked up on Saturdays starting the week of June 5th and lasting until the end of July.
+Yard waste will be picked up on Saturdays until further notice from the township.
 See the Canton Township Government Facebook page or the Canton website for more details.

 The current board encourages any volunteers for future board positions to attend the board meetings.

 All residents are welcome!

 Tuesday, May 23rd; 7-8 pm